GYN and Women’s Health Issues

 - Treatment of gynecological problems

 Sexually Transmitted Disease

-If you are sexually active and have concerns about sexually transmitted diseases, you may make an appointment at the Georgia State University Student Health Clinic for consultation.
-We offer a variety of tests.
-We encourage our students who are sexually active to do routine screening even if they are not having symptoms.
-This is especially true with women who may not have symptoms with several STDs that may cause infertility.
+If you are sexually active and have concerns about sexually transmitted diseases (STDs), you may make an appointment at the clinic for consultation.
+We offer a variety of tests and encourage our students who are sexually active to do routine screening even if they are not having symptoms.
+This is especially true for women, as many STDs do not show symptoms and can cause infertility.